RainCloudPlots/RainCloudPlots/README.md

 There is a [zenodo archive](https://zenodo.org/badge/latestdoi/144041501) of the codebase and we ask that you cite the preprint along with the version of the code you used when referring to RainCloud plots.

-> Allen M, Poggiali D, Whitaker K, Marshall TR, Kievit R. (2018) Raincloud plots: a multi-platform tool for robust data visualization.
-PeerJ Preprints 6:e27137v1 https://doi.org/10.7287/peerj.preprints.27137v1
+>  Allen M, Poggiali D, Whitaker K et al. Raincloud plots: a multi-platform tool for robust data visualization [version 1; peer review: awaiting peer review].
+Wellcome Open Res 2019, 4:63 (https://doi.org/10.12688/wellcomeopenres.15191.1)
 >
 > Allen M, Poggiali D, Whitaker K, Marshall TR, Kievit R. (2018) RainCloudPlots tutorials and codebase (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.1402959